Sign up for The Oaklandside’s free daily newsletter.

 Non-citizens pay taxes, and many of them send their children to Oakland schools, but they’re not allowed to vote for the people who run OUSD.
 This ballot measure would allow non-citizens who are the parents or legal guardians of school-aged children to vote in OUSD school board director elections.

 Oakland’s Just Cause for Eviction Ordinance has been in effect since 2003.
-It prevents landlords from evicting their renters except for “just cause” reasons, like if a tenant hasn’t paid their rent, damaged the property, or is doing something illegal in their apartment.
+It prevents landlords from evicting their renters except for specified “just causes,” like if a tenant hasn’t paid their rent, has damaged the property, or is doing something illegal in their apartment.
 The law is meant to create greater housing stability for renters, but currently only tenants of buildings constructed before 1996 receive these protections.